jpnyunus/Typing-Game/README.md

-## Simple Typing Game made with Vanilla JS + Tailwind using API and localStorage
+## Simple Typing Game made with JavaScript + Tailwind using API and localStorage

 📝 With this project i practiced API and localStorage